-A style icon from the get go, Ocean wears Bianca Chandon and Supreme, has modelled for Calvin Klein by Tyrone Lebon, is friends with James Blake, released a fashion magazine called Boys Don't Cry with editorial content by Harley Weir and Lebon, and commissioned Wolfgang Tillmans to shoot his portrait exiting a shower with green hair for the beautiful cover for his follow up record, Blonde.
+A style icon from the get-go, Ocean wears Bianca Chandon and Supreme, has modeled for Calvin Klein by Tyrone Lebon, is friends with James Blake, released a fashion magazine called Boys Don't Cry with editorial content by Harley Weir and Lebon, and commissioned Wolfgang Tillmans to shoot his portrait while exiting a shower with green hair for the beautiful cover for his follow-up record, Blonde.
 He stood up against the Orlando Pulse nightclub massacre and is scheduled to play Lovebox this weekend in London's Victoria Park.
-Get tickets if you haven't already and pray he turns up.
 Maverick.
 Genius.
 Mega talent.
-Style setter.
+Trendsetter.
 Queer Icon.
 Inspirational = Frank Ocean.

 Christine and the Queens

-Héloïse Letissier lead singer of Christine and the Queens won Best International Female and Best Track for her disco/pop/electro anthem Tilted at the 2017 NME Awards.
-Collecting the award from fellow pop star Pixie Geldof and dressed in a major Balenciaga suit and shirt combo, Letissier turned to the crowd and screamed "STAY FREAKY".
-Quite.
-The self proclaimed pansexual doesn't agree with labelling and wants to prise open terminology imposed on previously queer generations.
-Along with Solange, Kelela, MØ, Haim, Amandla Stenberg and Charli XCX, Christine and the Queens have proven to be a bold, brave and brilliant addition to the female fronted pop charts right now with all these women making the rules and tailoring them to their own schedule.
+Héloïse Letissier lead singer of Christine and the Queens won Best International Female and Best Track for her disco/pop/electro anthem "Tilted" at the 2017 NME Awards.
+Collecting the award from fellow pop star Pixie Geldof and dressed in a major Balenciaga suit and shirt combo, Letissier turned to the crowd and screamed "STAY FREAKY."
+The self-proclaimed pansexual doesn't agree with labeling and wants to prise open terminology imposed on previously queer generations.
+Along with Solange, Kelela, MØ, Haim, Amandla Stenberg, and Charli XCX, Christine and the Queens have proven to be a bold, brave and brilliant addition to the female-fronted pop charts right now — all these women making the rules and tailoring them to their own schedule.

-Savages by name and savage by nature, when the Jehnny Beth fronted band played Jools Holland in October 2012, it was a breathtaking and brilliantly abrasive 3 minute pop experience.
-This was a band with a political agenda, a sense of purpose and enough vitriol to make a young PJ Harvey wince with pride confirmed by the band stating, "Our influences are male and female in equal measure".
-Dressed like a handsome boy in a denim jacket, black T-shirt, ironed suit trousers and a French crop haircut it was Jehnny's spike heeled stilettos that added to the sense of shock and urgency, looking akin to a man-drag version of Ian Curtis or a female James Maker.
-This unforgettable performance instantly evoked Sinead O Connor's Mandinka at the 1988 Grammy's top-to-toe in skinhead and DMs to a stunned audience, both women being a bold affirmation for empowerment and equality.
-As well as two critically acclaimed albums to date with Savages, Jehnny recent walked the runway for Alessandro Michele for Gucci in the Cruise 2018 collection, and when asked by i-D at the time if she were nervous, replied "If I can walk on people's heads during a gig then I can probably walk on a carpet for three minutes."
+Savages by name and savage by nature, when the Jehnny Beth fronted band played Jools Holland in October 2012, it was a breathtaking and brilliantly abrasive 3-minute pop experience.
+This was a band with a political agenda, a sense of purpose, and enough vitriol to make a young PJ Harvey wince with pride, confirmed by the band stating, "Our influences are male and female in equal measure."
+Dressed like a handsome boy in a denim jacket, black T-shirt, ironed suit trousers, and a French crop haircut, it was Jehnny's spike-heeled stilettos that added to the sense of shock and urgency — looking akin to a man-drag version of Ian Curtis or a female James Maker.
+This unforgettable performance instantly evoked Sinead O Connor's "Mandinka" at the 1988 Grammy's top-to-toe in skinhead and DMs to a stunned audience, both women existing as a bold affirmation for empowerment and equality.
+As well as two critically acclaimed albums to date with Savages, Jehnny recent walked the runway for Alessandro Michele for Gucci in the Cruise 2018 collection, and when asked by i-D at the time if she were nervous, replied, "If I can walk on people's heads during a gig then I can probably walk on a carpet for three minutes."
 Mega.

 Read: While the term 'gay icon' may no longer have resonance to a generation of LGBTQ youth, these current and historical artists, activists and advocates certainly do.
 Here's our gAy-Z of LGBTQ idols.